isomerpages/nlb-reference/index.md

     - infopic:
         title: Resource Guides
         subtitle: Topical guides on various concepts
-        description: Curated books, online resources, videos and more on general topics
+        description: Our librarians have curated useful lists of books, online resources, videos and more to introduce a diverse range of broad topics
         button: Find Out More
         url: /guides/
         image: /images/category/infopic-resource-guides.jpg